richardpct/aws-terraform-tuto07/README.md

 }
 ```

-As you can see each service is held into 3 subnets.<br />
+As you can see each service is associated to 3 subnets.<br />
 The load balancer, the Nat gateway and the bastion run in the public subnet
 whereas the web server and the redis server run in the private subnet.<br />
 Comparing the the last tutorial, I moved the web servers from public to private
-subnets, because they are no longer expose directly to the Internet, a load balancer
+subnets, because they don't need to be exposed directly to the Internet, instead
-is used in front of the web servers.
+a load balancer is used in front of the web servers.

 #### modules/network/main.tf